emberjs/rfcs/text/0000-named-blocks-and-yields.md

 # How We Teach This

-The proposed syntax and semantics is a logical continuation of the current Ember syntax and semantics relating to blocks and yielding blocks.
+The proposed syntax and semantics is a logical continuation of the current Ember syntax and semantics relating to blocks and yielding to blocks.
 "Block" sections (`:block-b` in the example above) of components can be directly analogized to `else` sections in the current syntax for inverse blocks.

 The proposed syntax can be easily taught by simply extending the current Ember guides on components,